 To meet the growing demand for rapid approval of wind energy plants, yet ensure conservation of federally-listed species, the Service and a coalition of states, The Conservation Fund, and representatives of the wind energy industry are preparing a Multi-Species Habitat Conservation Plan.
 If approved, this would provide for an incidental take permitting program for existing and future wind energy projects in the Midwest that may impact federally listed wildlife.

-April 15, 2016 - Midwest Wind Draft Multi-species HCP and Draft Environmental Impact Statement
+Draft Habitat Conservation Plan and Draft Environmental Impact Statement

 Species Currently under Status Review

 Little brown bat (Myotis lucifugus)

 Bald eagle (Haliaeetus leucocephalus) - protected under the Bald and Golden Eagle Protection Act